lindahafrifa-code/Nise-Formation-Reservoir-Characterization-and-Flow-Simulation/README.md

 Estimated Gas-in-Place: **320 million Sm³**.

 This repository contains the original Python grid-generation script and OPM Flow simulation decks behind my MSc thesis at NTNU
 (Department of Geoscience and Petroleum).
-Graded A. Supervised by Arve Næss (NTNU/Equinor).
+Supervised by NTNU and Equinor.

 ## Why the Nise Formation